 But either due to complaints from city council, or perhaps due to lack of available space for expansion, the old railway station was closed 1985.
 The passenger station is relocated to a new site located 6 km south east of the old station, while freight activities have moved to branchlines and new freight yards located on the north and east of the city, where the premises were already developed in 1960s and 1970s.

-After finding enough information, we returned back to the car and heading to Bunbury beach.
+After gathering enough information, we returned back to the car and heading to Bunbury beach.
 This beach is one of attractions available in the city center.
 Heinz said that the place is also well known for its dolphin watching activities.
 But he also added that the dolphin arrival in the area is seasonal, in which I can’t recall when is the height of dolphin activities here.

 Once we cross a derelict railway line, we finally arrive in Bunbury beach.
 The Dolphin Watching centre is somehow close, so we decided to spend our time sitting and enjoying the scenery there.
 This time, most of the conversation was in German, and I can’t recall what were discussed.